mpenn/Morpheus/docs/source/morpheus_developer_documentation.md

 class PassThruStage(SinglePortStage):
 ```

-There are three methods which need to be defined in our new subclass: name, accepted_types and _build_single.
-In practice it is often necessary to define at least one more method which will perform the actual work of the stage, by convention this method is typically named on_data which we will define in our examples.
+There are three methods which are required to implement the stage interface which consists of `name`, `accepted_types` & `_build_single`.
+In practice it is often necessary to define at least one more method which will perform the actual work of the stage, by convention this method is typically named `on_data` which we will define in our examples.

-name is a property method, it should return a user-friendly name for the stage.
+`name` is a property method, it should return a user-friendly name for the stage.
 Currently this property is only used for debugging purposes and there are no requirements on the content or format of the name.
 ```python
     @property
     def name(self) -> str:
         return "pass-thru"
 ```

-The accepted_types method returns a tuple of message classes that this stage accepts as valid inputs.
+The `accepted_types` method returns a tuple of message classes that this stage accepts as valid inputs.
 Morpheus uses this to validate that the parent of this stage emits a message that this stage can accept.
-Since our stage is a pass-through we will declare that we can accept any incoming message type, however in practice production stages will often declare a single Morpheus message class such as MessageMeta and MultiMessage (see the message classes defined in morpheus.pipeline.messages for a complete list).
+Since our stage is a pass-through we will declare that we can accept any incoming message type, however in practice production stages will often declare a single Morpheus message class such as `MessageMeta` and `MultiMessage` (see the message classes defined in `morpheus.pipeline.messages` for a complete list).
 ```python
     def accepted_types(self) -> typing.Tuple:
         return (typing.Any,)
 ```

-Our on_data method accepts the incoming message, and returns a message.
+Our `on_data` method accepts the incoming message, and returns a message.
 The returned message can be the same message instance that we received as our input or it could be a new message instance.
-The method is named ‘on_data' by convention, however it is not part of the API, in the next section we will register it as a callback in Morpheus.
+The method is named `on_data` by convention, however it is not part of the API, in the next section we will register it as a callback in Morpheus.
 ```python
     def on_data(self, message: typing.Any):
         # Return the message for the next stage
         return message
 ```

-Finally the _build_single method will be used at build time to wire our stage into the pipeline. _build_single receives an instance of the Neo pipeline segment along with a StreamPair instance.
-We will be using the segment instance to build a node from our stage and add it to the pipeline segment.
-The StreamPair is a tuple, the first element is our parent node and the second is our parent node's output type.
-The return type of this method is also a StreamPair, typically we will be returning our newly constructed node along with our output type.
+Finally the `_build_single` method will be used at build time to wire our stage into the pipeline. `_build_single` receives an instance of the Neo pipeline segment along with a `StreamPair` instance.
+We will be using the segment instance to build a node from our stage and add it to the pipeline segment. `StreamPair` is a tuple, the first element is our parent node and the second is our parent node's output type.
+The return type of this method is also a `StreamPair`, typically we will be returning our newly constructed node along with our output type.

 In most cases a Morpheus stage will define and build a single Neo node, in some advanced cases a stage can construct more than one node.
 For our purposes a Morpheus stage defines information about the type of node(s) it builds, while the node is the instance that is wired into the Neo pipeline.
-To build the node we will call the make_node method of the segment instance, passing to it our name and out on_data method.
-We used the unique_name property which will take the name property which we already defined and append a unique id to it.
+To build the node we will call the `make_node` method of the segment instance, passing to it our name and our `on_data` method.
+We used the `unique_name` property which will take the name property which we already defined and append a unique id to it.
 ```python
 node = seg.make_node(self.unique_name, self.on_data)
 ```